- What is Kanban project management?

 Kanban is used by professionals and teams in a variety of settings, including supermarkets, car assembly lines, and software development agencies.

-Here are a few more organizations who can benefit from kanban:
+Here are some examples of organizations that can benefit from the Kanban method:

-- Programmers use it to code and measure the progress of their coding.
+- Software developers use agile Kanban boards to measure the progress of their coding.

-- Sales people coordinate their sales processes using kanban.
+- Salespeople coordinate their sales processes using the Kanban process.

 - Students do their homework assignments in this style.

-- Some people even organize their private lives and chores using kanban.
+- Some people even organize their private lives and chores using Kanban workflows.

-No project management system is without its pros and cons.
+There are plenty of online project management solutions out there, but each one has its own strengths and weaknesses.
 Kanban is no different.
 Here are a few situations where this approach might not be ideal.

-- Because they’re customizable and open-ended, they’re less rigid than other styles of project management, which can be intimidating to some
+- Kanban’s open-ended nature makes them less rigid than other styles of project management, which can require major adjustments for some teams

-- Adjusting to fewer, focused tasks can be a challenge (but well worth the effort)
+- Adjusting to fewer and focused tasks can be a challenge — for instance, if you’re used to a Waterfall approach

 Hubstaff Tasks also integrates seamlessly with Hubstaff for easy time tracking.
 In addition to managing your process, you can also manage your team’s time and project budgets.